List of memorials to George Sterling: Memorial poems

-Award
+George Sterling Memorial Prize

 George Sterling Memorial Prize: After Sterling's death, the Order of Bookfellows instituted the annual George Sterling Memorial Prize for the best poem of the year that appeared in the Bookfellows' journal Step Ladder.

 Grave

 Niche holding the ashes of poet and playwright George Sterling, Cypress Room, Chapel of Memories Columbarium, Oakland, California.
 Photo by Vince Emery.

 Sterling's ashes in a niche can be visited at the Chapel of Memories Columbarium, 4401 Howe Street, Oakland, California.
 His little niche (the size of a small post office box) is on the second floor of the rotunda dome in the Cypress Room, location B-5-1C, near the ceiling.

 For assistance in finding Sterling's niche, ask in the office to the right of the building's main entrance.